 She sent me an Instagram post of a newspaper story featuring Kwame.
 It was about the healing power of birdsong.
 In the caption, Kwame had offered a call to action to visit Tûrî A Mûmbi Arts Centre in Tigoni.
 We should go!
 She said.
 And so we did, two weeks later.
 To nourish our souls … More Tûrî A Mûmbi: A perfect escape to reconnect with Kikuyu Culture

 Let’s do a little recap, shall we?
 In part 1 of Waithaka’s story, the former athlete reconnected to his first passion in the States.
 He started by playing piano in a Pan-African band and later evolved into the music producer we know him as today.
-In 2010, he came back to Kenya for the first … More How Diaspora Artist Waithaka became part of Kenyan Music Legacy II
+From running track to making tracks.
+In 2010, he came … More How Diaspora Artist Waithaka became part of Kenyan Music Legacy II

 I wish I grew up speaking my mother tongue.
 I really do.
 If I could go back to the past, that’s one thing I would change.
 I would ask my mother to speak to me consistently until I spoke back.